Saluki/nestjs-template/README.md

 eyJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJERUZBVUxUX0lTU1VFUiIsImlhdCI6MTYzMTEwNDMzNCwicm9sZSI6InJlc3RyaWN0ZWQifQ.o2HcQBBpx-EJMcUFiqmAiD_jZ5J92gRDOyhybT9FakE
 ```

-> The sample JWT above does not have a expiry, remember to use valid JWT and enforce the required claims in production
+> The sample JWT above does not have an expiry, remember to use a valid JWT and enforce the required claims in production

 ## 2. Project structure